tetunori/p5MovRec/README.md

 # Description 🎥
 **p5.MovRec** is a simple movie recording tool for p5.js.
-You can generate a high quality movie of your sketch by adding just **2 lines** to the HTML.
+You can generate a high quality movie from your sketch by adding just **2 lines** to the HTML.
 Generated movies can be uploaded to Twitter or YouTube right away!

 This tool is for who...
  - would like to make a movie of one's work easily.
  - would like to upload one's work to **Twitter** and pursue simplicity rather than quality.
  - want Today to be the last day to wait for ffmpeg to concatenate a lot of still images of your work and render.
- - As long as the image quality is improved, it's OK with converting to vp9 instead of h264.
+ - As long as the image quality is improved, it's OK with converting to `vp9` instead of `h264`.

 and is **NOT** for who...
  - think the movie of one's work must be high quality and uncompressed.